CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

     | country                     | shipTo_country              | billTo_country             |                                                                                                                      |
     | email                       | shipTo_email                | billTo_email               |                                                                                                                      |

-2. Tokenize credit card details using Cybersource Flex
+2. Tokenize Credit Card details using Cybersource Flex

         Skip this step when using a saved token and proceed to step 3